Confessions on a Dance Floor: Commercial performance

 The album sold about 3.6 to 4 million copies worldwide during the first-week of release.
 Despite being released late in the year, Confessions on a Dance Floor was ranked by the International Federation of the Phonographic Industry (IFPI) as the sixth biggest-selling album of 2005 worldwide, with sales of 6.3 million.
 Worldwide sales of the album stand at 10 million copies, and is considered to be one of the best-selling albums of the 21st century as well one of the best-selling by women.

 In the United States, the album debuted at number one on the Billboard 200 chart, selling 350,000 copies in its first week.
 It became her sixth number one album on the chart and the third consecutive album to debut at the top, following Music (2000) and American Life (2003).
 On December 14, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
 As of December 2016, the album has sold over 1.734 million copies in America, according to Nielsen SoundScan.
 The album also debuted at the top of the charts in Canada, with first-week sales of 74,000.
 It was present on the chart for a total of 46 weeks and received a quintuple platinum certification from Music Canada (MC) for total shipment of 500,000 copies in the country.

-Confessions on a Dance Floor enjoyed commercial success in Latin American countries.
-The album earned a gold certification in Chile and Brazil for the sales of 10,000 and 50,000 copies respectively.
-As of 2006, Confessions on a Dance Floor moved 80,000 units in Brazil.
-In Mexico, it received a platinum certification from AMPROFON for sales of 100,000 copies.
-In Argentina, the album became in one of the highest-certified albums of all time with five-time platinum from Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) for total shipment of 200,000 units.
+Confessions on a Dance Floor achieved commercial success in Latin American countries.
+It attained certifications in Chile, Brazil, Mexico, and became one of the highest-certified albums in Argentina by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF).

 The album was also successful in Asia-Pacific countries.
 In Australia, Confessions on a Dance Floor debuted at the top of the ARIA Albums Chart for the issue dated November 21, 2005, and was present for a total of 33 weeks within the top 50 of the chart.
 It was certified two times platinum by the Australian Recording Industry Association (ARIA) denoting shipments of 140,000 copies.
 It debuted at number five on the New Zealand albums chart, and was certified platinum by Recorded Music NZ (RMNZ) for shipment of 15,000 copies.
 The same peak position was attained on the Oricon charts in Japan, where the album was certified double platinum for shipment of 500,000 copies by the Recording Industry Association of Japan (RIAJ).
 In Hong Kong, the album was awarded a Gold Disc Award by the IFPI for becoming one of ten biggest-selling international album for 2005.